halirutan/minimal-mistakes/wlplugin/_docs/05-contributing.md

 ---

-The most direct way to contribute to the Wolfram Language Plugin is subscribing to a [paid license](/docs/licensing) because the revenue helps me to assign more time for its development.
+The most direct way to contribute to the Wolfram Language Plugin is subscribing to a [paid license](/docs/licensing) because the revenue helps me to assign more time to its development.
-Beside this, there are three categories where you can help to make the plugin better
+Beside this, there are two things where you can help to make the plugin better

 ## Improve documentation